-Top Most Popular Foods in Libya
+Top 22 Most Popular Libyan Foods

 When visiting Libya as a tourist, you will be amazed by the number of restaurants, takeaways and cafes in the streets.
-Libyans enjoy eating out a lot as much as they enjoy the night life.
+Libyans enjoy eating out as much as they enjoy the night life.
+The majority of places close really late at night, and they serve a variety of modern fast food, such as burgers, pizza, shawarma, falafel, KFC, etc…

-Afterwards, as men come from the Friday prayers, the family gathers for lunch, which is usually a traditional dish of either Couscous, Bazeen, Roz belbosla or Rishta.
-This tradition has been passed on for generations and is still practiced up till this date.
+Afterwards, as men return the Friday prayers, the family gathers for lunch.
+This is usually a traditional dish of either couscous, bazeen, roz belbosla or rishta.
+This tradition has been passed on for generations and is still practiced today.Another tradition is that of enjoying a cup of tea with a sweet dessert such as maghrout, ghrayba or baklava in the evening when the family and friends get together.

 1. Couscous (كسكسي)

-- Couscouse BelBusla
+- Couscouse belbusla

 - Couscouse belkhodra (with vegetables)

-Unfortunately, Libyan couscous was dismissed from UNESCO’s inclusion of couscous from Morocco, Tunisia, Algeria, and Mauritania on the World Intangible Cultural Heritage List in January 2021.
-So an event in Ghadames, southern Libya, was launched in the hope of making Libyan couscous part of the list.
-The largest plate of couscous was prepared with a diameter of 4.5 meters, weighing 1,200 kilograms, and containing 375 kilograms of dried meat, in addition to large quantities of butter, chickpeas, onions, and spices, and serving 5000 people.
+Inexplicably, Libyan couscous was dismissed from UNESCO’s inclusion of couscous from Morocco, Tunisia, Algeria, and Mauritania on the World Intangible Cultural Heritage List in January 2021.
+So an event in Ghadames, southern Libya, was launched in the hope of making the case for the inclusion of Libyan couscous.

 2. Asida (عصيدة)